The Crisis Share Your Story About Follow Share Your Story

 An Active Initiative.

 We Were Fine is not just a documentary.
 It is the public voice of an active public health initiative.
-Through 108Standard Health LLC, Dianna is running the Georgia Blood Pressure Monitor Pilot — distributing monitors, supporting medication access, and collecting data on outcomes in the communities this film is about.
+Through 108Standard Health LLC, Dianna is developing the Georgia Blood Pressure Monitor Pilot — a proposed program to bring remote patient monitoring and medication access to uninsured Georgians at highest risk of stroke.

 Georgia Blood Pressure Monitor Pilot